-Representing the Motor Trades Association of Australia (MTAA Ltd) are Mr Mr Peter McMahon-MTA-SA, Mr Geoff Gwilym - VACC (replaced Mr Darren Curry- VACC during the reporting), Mr Wayne Phipps- Australian Motor Body Repairers Association (AMBRA).
+A number of changes were made to representatives of the MTAA during the period.
+Representing the Motor Trades Association of Australia (MTAA Ltd) are

+- Mr Graham Judge MTA NSW (replaced Mr Peter McMahon- MTA-SA during the reporting period), - Mr Ben Kunstler VACC (replaced Mr Geoff Gwilym VACC during the reporting), - Mr Jeff Williams Australian Motor Body Repairers Association (AMBRA) (replaced Mr Wayne Phipps during the reporting period).

-The CAC would like to acknowledge the valuable contribution made by Mr Darren Curry to the committee and the administration of the Code over the previous three years.
+The CAC would like to acknowledge the valuable contribution made by Mr Gwilym, Mr Phipps and Mr McMahon to the committee and the administration of the Code, in particular Mr McMahon as chair of the committee over a number of years.